 Residence Life Training, Philosophy and Programming

-Other than training for specific job requirements such as first aid/CPR, confrontation management, fire safety, etc., your residence hall staff participates in Natural Helpers training to enhance their communication and helping skills.
-Concord is one of the first institutions in the nation to adopt this people-oriented program for use at the University level.
-All Concord students with Natural Helper training are encouraged to contact their Resident Director regarding how they can best utilize their specialized skills in conjunction with University personnel.
-At the heart of the University's residence hall operation is the desire to develop an atmosphere which encourages wellness within both the individual student and the entire community.
-The Office of Housing and Residence Life endeavors to support wellness through student involvement and interaction in both planned and spontaneous programs.
-Our Wellness Programming Model includes seven components: intellectual, emotional, recreational, life planning, social, spiritual and community.
-There is always something occurring in the residence halls.
-Whether a student is seeking activities to attend or participate in, the Residence Life staff strongly encourage residents to get involved with residence hall programs.
+Other than training for specific job requirements such as first aid/CPR, conflict management, fire safety, etc., your residence hall staff participates in Natural Helpers training to enhance their communication and helping skills.
+At the heart of Concord's residence hall operation is the desire to develop an atmosphere which encourages wellness within both the individual student and the entire community.
+The Office of Housing and Residence Life supports wellness through student involvement and interaction in residence hall programming.
+Our programming model focuses on the following areas: academic success, community development, diversity, personal safety, personal development, and health/wellness.
+Students are strongly encouraged to attend the programs offered in their residence halls.
+Residents are welcome to share ideas for programs that they would like to participate in and/or help plan.

 Director of Housing and Residence Life

 The Director provides leadership, administration, coordination, and evaluation for the entire Housing and Residence Life program.

 Office: (304) 384-5231

 Our residential facilities are directly administered by 3 full-time professional coordinators called Resident Directors, or RDs.
 The RD's home located in the residence hall he or she is assigned to administer.
 Each RD is fully responsible for supervision of his/her building and for coordinating and supporting the Residence Life staff.
 RD's are specially trained in counseling, communication, problem solving, first aid/CPR, fire safety, and other areas important to facilitating life in a residence hall.
 The RDs have an office located in room 201 of the Student Center.